rbi-mtm/ams/day2/README.md

 pw.x -i si_nscf.in | tee si_nscf.out
 ```

-**Q:** How many wave-functions were obtained by the NSCF calculation?
+**Question:** How many wave-functions were obtained by the NSCF calculation?

 ***
 ### Exercise 1.6: Density of States